concur/developer.concur.com/api-reference/authentication/apidoc.markdown

 ## <a name="base_uri"></a>Base URIs

-When making API calls, the appropriate base URI for the user's geolocation should be used.
-The following are the available base URIs:
+When making API calls, the appropriate base URI should be used.
+There are three different scenarios:
+1. Obtaining a token for a user
+2. Refreshing a token
+3. Calling other APIs

+The Base URI for obtaining a token will leverage your application's geolocation.
+The Base URI for refreshing tokens and all other API calls will leverage the user's geolocation.

+### <a name="base_uri_obtain_token"></a>Base URIs for Obtaining a Token
+When your application is created, you will be provided with a client ID, secret and environment.
+When obtaining a token for a user, your application should use the base URI for the environment in which your application exists.

+The appropriate base URIs for obtaining a token are:

 Environment | URI | Description
 -----|------|------